G. I. Gurdjieff's Life

 When the Bolshevik Revolution imposed heavy restrictions on Russian society, he migrated to Paris with a number of pupils.
 There in 1922, just outside Paris, he founded the Institute for the Harmonious Development of Man to which pupils came from the United States as well as many other countries.
 While Paris and its region remained his residence until his death in 1949, he visited the United States at the beginning of 1924, established groups for the study of his teaching, and periodically returned to work with them through 1948.

 After Gurdjieff's death in October 1949, his core group of pupils, guided by Jeanne de Salzmann to whom he had passed the responsibility for his work, undertook to preserve and share the teaching.
 Experienced and trusted men and women in Paris, London, New York, and soon Caracas founded groups locally and in many other cities in the course of the 1950s.
+Several of these original pupils wrote personal accounts of their experience with Mr. Gurdjieff, listed here: Books.

 Those groups in turn fostered the work of the next generation, now responsible for groups worldwide, including our group in Cambridge.
+Several groups are listed here: Online Resources.